Search Jean Hailes

 It’s important to understand the risks.
 But if you have risk factors, it doesn’t mean you will develop these conditions.

-PCOS and insulin resistance
+PMOS and insulin resistance

-PCOS and diabetes
+PMOS and diabetes

-PCOS and cardiovascular disease
+PMOS and cardiovascular disease

-Women with PCOS may have:
+Women with PMOS may have:

 • higher weight